-Hi Aaron and welcome to www.entrepreneurship-interviews.com.
-You’re in the restaurant business, tell us a bit what is about?
-Cousins Subs is a restaurant specializing in East Coast-style submarine sandwiches made with the finest ingredients served on a variety of freshly-baked breads, along with salads, soups, chips and soft drinks.
+Hi Aaron, and welcome to www.entrepreneurship-interviews.com.
+You’re in the restaurant business; tell us a bit about what it is about?
+Cousins Subs is a restaurant specializing in East Coast-style submarine sandwiches made with the finest ingredients served on a variety of freshly-baked bread, along with salads, soups, chips, and soft drinks.
 We’re a leading quick-service sandwich chain serving larger than average submarine sandwiches — 7.5 inches versus our competitors’ 6-inch offerings – made-to-order and tailored to each customers’ specifications.
 There are about 150 company- and franchise-owned locations in six states.

-You told me that you were lucky enough to start before the crisis, but still had your share of troubles to finance your dream business.
+You told me that you were lucky enough to start before the crisis but still had your share of troubles to finance your dream business.
 What was it exactly?
-I had a problem getting a loan to buy my first business because I was very young and did not have that much of a credit history or ownership experience.
-But I was very persistent, continued to save money and I finally got my loan.
+I had a problem getting a loan to buy my first business because I was very young and did not have that much a credit history or ownership experience.
+But I was very persistent, continued to save money, and finally got my loan.

 So you saved money to be able to get a loan from the bank?
 Yes, I saved as much money as I could and used it towards a down payment for my business which helped me to secure the loan.

-And then invested the hard earned money and the loan in a restaurant that didn’t do well?
-I invested into a restaurant where I believed I could come in and make some positive changes to improve the operations of the restaurant which would increase sales.
+And then invested the hard-earned money and the loan in a restaurant that didn’t do well?
+I invested in a restaurant where I believed I could come in and make some positive changes to improve the operations of the restaurant, which would increase sales.
 And that’s exactly what happened.

-Most people are afraid to start a business from the ground not to mention to take over a business that doesn’t go that well.
+Most people are afraid to start a business from the ground, not to mention to take over a business that doesn’t go that well.
 What made you believe you could do better?
-I had a positive attitude, I was very motivated and I believed in myself.
-The restaurant had been around for a few years and had been underachieving the previous couple years, but I knew it had a lot of potential.
+I had a positive attitude, I was very motivated, and I believed in myself.
+The restaurant had been around for a few years and had been underachieving a previous couple of years, but I knew it had a lot of potentials.

 So, ok, you had the money and took over the first restaurant.
-What where the next steps for say the first half a year?
+What were the next steps for, say, the first half a year?
 Getting new staff?
 Improving the location?
 Better marketing?
-The first steps were to replace the staff, improve on guest service and the accuracy of orders, and market the fact that the location is under new ownership to get customers to come back in and try the restaurant again.
+The first steps were to replace the staff, improve guest service and the accuracy of orders, and market the fact that the location is under new ownership to get customers to come back in and try the restaurant again.

 What are the things that make a great place to eat?
 The most important things about a great restaurant are friendly, quick service, quality food, and a pleasant atmosphere.
 We have all of those at Cousins Subs.